 Health Benefits of CBD

-Here’s a look at the medical conditions where CBD may be or has already proven to be effective:
+Here’s a look at the medical conditions where CBD may potentially be worthy of interest:

 In 2018, the FDA approved Epidiolex (plant-based CBD formulation) to treat seizures for people aged 2 years and above with rare forms of epilepsy, such as Lennox-Gastaut Syndrome and Dravet Syndrome.

-It has also been found that CBD can be used together with conventional CBD medication to treat treatment-resistant forms of epilepsy.
-CBD is thought to be able to reduce seizures by almost 44% in most people.
+It has also been found that CBD can potentially be used together with conventional medication to treat treatment-resistant forms of epilepsy.

-These studies show that CBD can help treat anxiety.
+There have been multiple studies showing the potential of CBD to support treatment for anxiety.
 However, more research is needed to determine the proper dosage.

 CBD can potentially alleviate pain related to arthritis, inflammation, and nerve damage by interacting with neurotransmitters in your central nervous system.
-In a four-week trial on the pain-relieving effects of CBD, people with nerve damage in the lower half of their bodies reported a significant pain reduction after using topical CBD oil.
+People with nerve damage in the lower half of their bodies have previously reported a personal pain reduction after using topical CBD oil.

 Still, you should exercise caution when using CBD for its pain relieving properties because there’s still much to be studied concerning its effects.